 Foster Care and Adoption

-Northshore’s Foster Adoption Ministry (FAM) strives to glorify Jesus and His gospel by entering into the brokenness and beauty of foster care and adoption.
+Northshore’s Foster Adoption Ministry (FAM) exists to glorify Jesus and follow His example by entering into the brokenness and beauty of foster care and adoption.
 We aim to cultivate community where engaging in foster care and adoption is the norm.
 At Northshore some of us are going to bring children into our homes; the rest of us are going to find ways to serve and support them!

 FAM serves the local Bothell and Kirkland areas, but the reach extends beyond the church walls.
 Through partnerships with local, state, private agencies, and other churches, FAM is caring is for our neighbors, reaching the marginalized next generation, and supporting those in need.
 You or your small group can get involved in FAM in many ways.